tannakartikey/tannakartikey.github.io/_posts/2023-04-10-how-to-deploy-a-nodejs-application-using-mrsk.md

 registry:
   username: user
   password:
-    - MRSK_REGISTRY_PASSWORD
+    - KAMAL_REGISTRY_PASSWORD

 healthcheck:
   path: /
   port: 3000
 ```

 The config file I have created here is minimal.
 It defines a service, provides the server IP, Docker Hub registry info and healthcheck information.
-After successful deploy, MRSK will ping the "/" path on port "3000" and will expect the "200 OK" response from the server.
+After successful deploy, Kamal will ping the "/" path on port "3000" and will expect the "200 OK" response from the server.

-Now, let's deploy the app with the `mrsk deploy` command.
-MRSK will deploy your app and you can check if it is live or not by entering the server IP address in the browser.
+Now, let's deploy the app with the `kamal deploy` command.
+Kamal will deploy your app and you can check if it is live or not by entering the server IP address in the browser.
 If you want to connect your app with the database, or host multiple environment of the application like staging, production then you can check out my [ previous posts ](https://www.kartikey.dev/tag/mrsk/).
 They are platform agnostic and applicable on NodeJS apps as well.